subhash175/SCaRT-SIoT-TrustPlatform/README.md

 Time instance: Each time instance is the 5 seconds interval

-src: Source id as Trustor
+trustor: Source id as Trustor

-dst: Destination id as Trustee
+trustee: Destination id as Trustee

 pack_f: Packet forwarded.
 0->Not Forwarded, 1-> Forwarded